beamer-bridge/beamer/docs/source/whitepaper.rst

 order to prove that the false claimer Charles was not the correct filler.
 However, If Alice's request cannot be filled for any reason (e.g. transfer value too high), instead of proving that someone other than Charles filled a request, Bob will need to prove that no one filled the request before a certain block height.
-For that, Bob needs to create and submit an `L1 non-fill proof` from roll-up A to roll-up B.
+For that, Bob needs to create and submit an `L1 non-fill proof` from rollup A to rollup B.

 Exact specification TBD: https://github.com/beamer-bridge/beamer/issues/346